-Eva Padlock Flashes Major Cleavage In Red-Hot Babydoll Negligee: ‘Ready For Valentine’s Day?’
+Eva Padlock Flashes Major Cleavage In Red-Hot Babydoll Negligee: 'Ready For Valentine's Day?'

 Eva Padlock cranked up the heat with her latest Instagram post.
-She looked stunning in some beautiful lingerie that flattered her flawless figure.
-She posted two photos and a dancing video where she swayed her hips provocatively.
+She looked stunning in a beautiful set of lingerie that flattered her flawless figure, posting two photos and a dancing video where she swayed her hips provocatively.

 In her caption, the model promoted her romantic attire, stating that it was from Fashion Nova.
 She also wanted to know if her fans were ready for Valentine's Day.

 The brunette bombshell looked smoking hot in a red babydoll that accentuated her body.
-The top half of the lingerie was close-fitting before it skimmed over her flat midsection and floated around her curvy hips.
+The top half of the lingerie was close-fitting, and it skimmed over her flat midsection and floated around her curvy hips.

 The bra portion of the dress seemed just a tad too small for Eva.
 Her voluptuous cleavage and sideboob spilled from the constrained confines of the underwire cups and plunging neckline.
-The lacy cups and ribbon detail in the bra’s center added a pretty touch to the ensemble.
-The sheer fabric ended mid-thigh and showed off her lean legs.
+The lacy cups and ribbon detail in the bra's center added a pretty touch to the ensemble, which ended at a mid-thigh length.

 Eva styled her hair in a side part.
 Her long, dark hair seemed full and thick as it cascaded down her back and shoulder.

-In the first pic, Eva angled her hips and thrust out her chest.
-She locked her gaze with the lens for a sultry pose.

 Eva switched it up in the video where she brushed her hair off her shoulder and began to dance.
-She undulated her hips and shoulders in slow and sensuous movements that were incredibly sexy.
+She undulated her hips and shoulders in slow, sensuous movements, giving off an incredibly sexy vibe.

 The model leaned against the wall in the final photo.
-This time, the image was framed from the patio’s side looking into the room.
+That time, the image was framed from the patio's side looking into the room.
 Eva tilted her face and looked directly at the camera.

 The social media star's fans loved the offering.
 The photo quickly amassed more than 40,000 likes.
 She also received a slew of comments from her admirers.

-“Classy shot and awesome background too,” one person complimented her.
+"Classy shot and awesome background too," one person complimented.

 A fan waxed lyrical about Eva's body, her beauty, and the scenery.